nholstein/OpenDoas/README.md

 The PAM and shadow authentication code does not come from the OpenBSD project.

+### pam configuration

+I will not ship pam configuration files, they are distribution specific and its simply not safe or productive to ship and install those files.

+If you want to use opendoas on your system and there is no package that ships with a working pam configuration file, then you have to write and test it yourself.

+A good starting point is probably the distribution maintained `/etc/pam.d/sudo` file.

 ### Perist/Timestamp/Timeout

 The persist feature is disabled by default and can be enabled with the configure